speechly/speechly/libraries/react-client/docs/interfaces/index.SpeechSegment.md

 • **id**: `number`

-The identifier of the segment within the parent context.
+0-based segment index within the audio context.
+Together with [contextId](index.SpeechSegment.md#contextid) forms an unique identifier for the segment.

 ___